ChrisSantosLang/redscience/docs/source/usecases.rst

    What real-world situations match the events on which the parent outperforms the clone (i.e. what is there to appreciate about the personality)?

-This is not a claim that science will instantly discern all wisdom and completely displace all other sources of wisdom; it is merely a claim that science can become useful to guide not only physical engineering and medicine but also to guide social engineering, and that platforms like redscience can make science as accessible as scripture.
-For example, if we previously turned to scripture to validate our approaches to personality differences, redscience will displace scripture for that function (something which scientific journals have not been efficient-enough to do).
+Science will not instantly discern all wisdom and completely displace all other sources of wisdom, but science can become useful to guide not only physical engineering and medicine but also to guide social engineering, and platforms like redscience can make science as accessible as scripture.
+For example, if we previously turned to scripture to validate our approaches to personality differences, redscience will displace scripture for that function (something science was not previously efficient enough to do).

 ..
 Note:: The most comprehensive Olympics will include cooperative games (like the *Public Goods game*), alliance games (like *Risk*), deception